 When you need to know what is being communicated between a smart card and another device or system (for purposes of development, troubleshooting, quality control, or training), a protocol analyser is probably the tool to use.
 It captures the signals, analyses them according to a pre-defined protocol, and displays the data and the analysis in a meaningful way.

 Protocol analysers focus on analysing the signals according to a standard protocol such as USB, ISO-7816, TCP/IP, etc. and displaying the results.
 Some can also generate signals, taking on the role of a node in the communication link or the network.
 Their connectors are specific to the supported protocol(s).
 They are available as a stand-alone device, or as a piece of hardware that requires a computer for data storage and display.
 Examples of modern protocol analysers are the MiniMove from Comprion, and the CardScope from Prism.

 The data captured by a protocol analyser is often displayed as a sequence of hexadecimal digits, with the interpretation (structural element, meaning, etc.) displayed alongside the data, as shown in figure 1.

 In the case of smart cards (credit cards, SIM cards, identity cards, etc.), a protocol analyser is useful for:

 - Development and debugging of smart card software

 - Development and debugging of applications and back-end systems that communicate with smart cards

 - Quality control of devices that use smart cards

 - Educating engineers about smart card protocols

-Use a protocol analyser to capture and display and interpret the data on a digital communications channel.
-Use an oscilloscope to capture and display the exact voltages of signals in an analogue or a digital system.
+Use a protocol analyser to capture, display and interpret the data on a digital communications channel.
+Use an oscilloscope to capture and display the exact voltages of signals in an analogue or a digital circuit.
 Use a logic analyser to capture and display the digital signals in a digital system.